-The Division of Pediatric Genetics and Metabolism, under the direction of Ralph DeBerardinis, M.D., Ph.D., is responsible for the evaluation, diagnosis and treatment of children with genetic disorders, including birth defects, malformation syndromes, genetically-defined developmental delays, and inborn errors of metabolism.
-Approximately one in four admissions to tertiary care pediatric hospitals results from conditions with a genetic basis.
+The Division of Pediatric Genetics and Metabolism, under the direction of Ralph DeBerardinis, M.D., Ph.D., is responsible for the evaluation, diagnosis, and treatment of children with genetic disorders, including birth defects, malformation syndromes, genetically-defined developmental delays, and inborn errors of metabolism.
+Approximately one in four admissions to tertiary care pediatric hospitals result from conditions with a genetic basis.
 Although many genetic conditions are rare, there are hundreds of these diseases and they collectively account for a disproportionate amount of illness and death in children.
 Identifying the genetic basis of rare conditions often leads to specific treatments that dramatically improve the health of the patient.

-There are three major components to the Division’s mission: Patient Care, Research and Education.
+There are three major components to the Division’s mission: Patient Care, Research, and Education.